Oklo: The Story of Nuclear's Startup Revolution

 Sam Altman’s Entry

-Sam Altman met Jake and Caroline from Oklo in 2013.
-He recruited Oklo to Y Combinator in 2014 and additionally invested in the business in 2015, becoming Chairman.
+Sam Altman met DeWitte and Cochran in 2013.
+He pulled Oklo into Y Combinator in 2014, then invested in 2015 and became chairman.

 IV.
 The Aurora Design: Technology Deep Dive